Understanding the Difference Between UI and UX Design

 UI and UX design: the basic definitions

-It’s true that a UI or UX designers’ main aim is to enhance users’ satisfaction, by creating products and interfaces that are intuitive, simple and efficient.
+It’s true that a UI (user interface) or UX (user experience) designers’ main aim is to enhance users’ satisfaction, by creating products and interfaces that are intuitive, simple and efficient.
 And many people have a part to play in this, including developers, content writers and more.
 But what exactly is each designer’s role within this overall aim?
 In general terms, UI is about the visual design of the product interface.
 Depending on the nature of the product, this normally includes the layout, icons, buttons, information architecture, colors, typography, animations and illustrations.
 And as the name suggests, UX is about the user, or rather, human experience.
 It’s about analyzing people’s intents when they use the product – what they should feel, what they need to understand and what action they should eventually take.
 In most cases, this part is done first, followed by the visual design.

 To summarize with an effective metaphor, you can think of it as a house: UX is about providing the skeletal structure, deciding where each room should be placed, planning the electricity system and other structure-related aspects.
 The UI is more about the details, such as the doorknobs, curtains, colors and more.
 In the end, all these elements come together to make up a whole experience and atmosphere.